Eliot Indian Bible: Arrival of John Eliot

-Johnson had a three-year contract to print the entire Bible of 66 books (Old Testament and New Testament).
-In 1661, with the assistance of the English printer Johnson and a Nipmuc named James Printer, Green printed 1,500 copies of the New Testament.
-In 1663 they printed 1,000 copies of the complete Bible of all 66 books (Old Testament and New Testament) in a 1,180 page volume.
+Johnson had a three-year contract to print the entire Protestant Bible, containing both the Old Testament and New Testament.
+In 1661, with the assistance of the English printer Johnson and a Nipmuc person named James Printer, Green printed 1,500 copies of the New Testament.
+In 1663 they printed 1,000 copies of the Bible in a 1,180 page volume.
 The costs for this production was paid by the Corporation authorized by the Parliament of England by donations collected in England and Wales.
 John Ratcliff did the binding for the 1663 edition.

 Description

-Eliot was determined to give the Christian Bible to them in their own Massachusett language.
+Eliot was determined to give the Christian Bible to the Massachusett Indian Nation in their own language.
 He learned the Natick dialect of the Massachusett language and its grammar.

-Eliot worked on the Indian Bible for over fourteen years before publication.
+Eliot worked on the Indian Bible for fifteen years before its publication.
 England contributed about £16,000 for its production by 1660.
-The money came from private donations in England and Wales.
-There was no donations or money from the New England colonies for Eliot's Indian Bible.
-The translation answered the question received many times by Eliot from the Massachusett was "How may I get faith in Christ?"
-The ecclesiastical answer was "Pray and read the Bible."
-After Eliot's translation, there was a Bible they could read.
+The money came from private donations in England and Wales; the New England colonies did not provide any funding for the book.
+While working as a missionary, Eliot encouraged Massachusett converts to pray and read the Bible as methods of strengthening faith in Christ.
+Eliot's translation made reading the Bible possible for non-English speaking Massachusett people.